Updated: March 6, 2021

 More Info: Fireworks display schedule and best viewing locations

-Of all events on Cape Cod during 4th of July week, the fireworks displays stand alone as the #1 favorite with locals and visitors.
-In fact, folks from near and far have told me that they always plan their vacation so they'll be here for the gala fireworks displays.
+Of all events on Cape Cod during 4th of July week, our spectacular fireworks displays stand alone as the #1 favorite with locals and visitors.
+In fact, folks from near and far have told me they always plan their vacation so they'll be here for the gala fireworks displays.

 Seeing the big boomers going off over the water is a breathtaking sight.
 Be here if you can!